-The following Management's Discussion and Analysis (MD&A) provides an overview of the Maryland Lottery and Gaming Control Agency's (Agency) performance for the fiscal years ended June 30, 2023 and 2022.
-As you read the MD&A, 2023 refers to the fiscal year ended June 30, 2023, 2022 refers to the fiscal year ended June 30, 2022 and 2021 refers to the fiscal year ended June 30, 2021.
-The information contained in the MD&A should be read in conjunction with the information contained in the financial statements, which begins on page 45.
+The following Management's Discussion and Analysis (MD&A) provides an overview of the Maryland Lottery and Gaming Control Agency's (Agency) performance for the fiscal years ended June 30, 2024 and 2023.
+As you read the MD&A, 2024 refers to the fiscal year ended June 30, 2024; 2023 refers to the fiscal year ended June 30, 2023; and 2022 refers to the fiscal year ended June 30, 2022.
+The information contained in the MD&A should be read in conjunction with the information contained in the financial statements and notes to the financial statements, which begins on page 46.